Chomenor/ioef-cmod/new-filesystem-readme.md

 The precedence system ensures that files located in the current mod and basegame directories always have first priority.
 Inactive mods are only accessed as a last resort if files cannot be found anywhere else.

 There are two cvars used to control this feature:
-- fs_read_inactive_mods: Applies to primary file lookups used to load models, textures, and sounds. (default: 2)
+- fs_read_inactive_mods: Applies to file reading operations used to load content like models, textures, and sounds. (default: 1)
 - fs_list_inactive_mods: Applies to file listing queries used by the ingame map and model menus. (default: 1)

 Both cvars support the following settings: